fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Abdallah ibn Zubayr separated and made his own khaliphate. he rebuilt te Kaaba and followed the hadith.
 He was crucified in front of the Kaaba and that man destroyed it and rebuilt it.

+5 stages of da'wa:

+1. Private da'wa (3 years).
+2. Open preaching with the tongue without military confrontation (10 years) last 6 were very difficult.
+3. Open da'wa with the tongue with physical fight only with one party (only Quraish).
+4. Open da'wa to all with 'izza. attack only if you need to defence (from treaty of Hudaybia until the conquest of Mecca)
+5. Open da'wa along with physical confrontation against anyone who opposes islam.

 </details>